a-v/memorizer-data/README.md

-    -g, --granularity: the number of tests to run before producing a kmap (default=1) -r, --random: randomizes the test order. makes more sense for larger granularities -n, --number: total number of tests to run before exiting the script Hopefully this script makes your life easier when collcting data using LTP
+    -g, --granularity: the number of tests to run before producing a kmap (default=1) -r, --random: randomizes the test order. makes more sense for larger granularities -n, --number: total number of tests to run before exiting the script Hopefully this script makes your life easier when collcting data using LTP.

 ### Analyzing Memorizer Output:
 As you may have noticed, the memorizer provides a whole wealth of data that can be hard for the human eye to analyze by itself.
 That is why we have taken a couple of directions to create ways to make this data more digestable.
 The first tool is that we have created a python script that takes in a kmap and creates a force-directed graph of the kmap.
 Nodes represent unique instruction pointers which are some kind of alloc_ip (red) or some kind of read/write operation (blue).
 The edges between these nodes are always reads/write nodes that read/write on a certain allocated object.
 The other analysis tool that we have been working on is utilizing a GNN (graph neural network) to see if we can identify malicious programs within it, though it is cuurrently in a primitive state and needs some improvement.

+### GNNs - A start
+Check out a custom GNN-esque Machine Learning implementation [here](kmapGraph.py).
+Also works: try to fit the kmap data to an open-source GNN implementation (however we were not very successful with this, hence the custum GNN implementation.

 ## Next steps
 Reading the kmap files that are in the [kmaps](kmaps/) folder: https://gitlab.com/fierce-lab/memorizer/-/blob/master/src/post-analysis/CAPMAP.py
 Other applications are currently being discussed.